FAQs

 During the service term, members are eligible for student loan forbearance through AmeriCorps for qualified, federal loans.
 Check with your loan-holder to determine if your loans are eligible.

-The Education Award is a post-service benefit earned by individuals who complete approved terms of national service in AmeriCorps programs.
+The Segal AmeriCorps Education Award is a post-service benefit earned by individuals who complete approved terms of national service in AmeriCorps programs.

-Many Corpsmembers discover what they want to do during their experience in CCMI.
+Many Corpsmembers discover what they want to do during their time with CCMI.
 Corpsmembers have gone on to jobs as firefighters, trail workers, park rangers, teachers, police officers, solar panel installers, small business owners, and more.
-Many Corpsmembers also go on to college or vocational schools, making use of scholarships earned in CCMI.
+Many Corpsmembers also go on to college or vocational schools, using scholarships earned in CCMI.
 See where Alumni are now.

 Yes, you can serve for a total of four AmeriCorps terms with Conservation Corps MN & IA if you haven’t served prior AmeriCorps terms with other organizations.
 However, you can only earn the equivalent of two full-term Education Awards.

-AmeriCorps members serving at CCMI receive a monthly stipend while serving.
+AmeriCorps members serving at CCMI receive a monthly stipend.
+See open positions for current stipend amounts.

 Feel free to apply to all the positions you are interested in.